-General requirements for diocesan offices: No person shall be eligible for election to any office at Convention, nor shall any person elected by Districts, or appointed to serve on Diocesan Council or other Diocesan Standing Committees, Commissions or Boards accede to that office, unless that person shall have first completed or arranged for the completion of anti-racism dialogues as approved by the Bishop after consultation with the Diocesan body responsible for overseeing anti-racism dialogues. – (Diocesan Canon 2(5))
+General requirements for diocesan offices: No person shall be eligible for election to any office at Convention, nor shall any person elected by Districts, or appointed to serve on Diocesan Council or other Diocesan Standing Committees, Commissions or Boards accede to that office, unless that person shall have first completed or arranged for the completion of anti-racism dialogues and anti-sexism training as approved by the Bishop after consultation with the Diocesan bodies responsible for each training. – (Diocesan Canon 2(5))

 Communicant in good standing: All communicants of this Church who for the previous year have been faithful in corporate worship, unless for good cause prevented, and have been faithful in working, praying, and giving for the spread of the Kingdom of God, are to be considered communicants in good standing. – (National Church Canons, I.17.3)

 Multiple nominations; require 2 clergy and 4 lay candidates.

 Candidate expectations: attendance at four meetings a year when proposals are being considered for funding.
 Two meetings between the second week in March and last week in April.
 Two meetings between the second week in October and the last week in November.
 For the Alleluia Fund.
 Two or three site visits made to grant requesters in the spring and fall.
 Also, as needed, participation in at least two educational forums about ACTS/VIM around the diocese in the calendar year; e.g. district meetings, convention, workshops organized by ACTS/VIM.

 - Desirable, but not essential, experience: grant writing, reviewing grants, starting or expanding programs.